elcodedocle/gplusraffle/README.md

 `/raffle/close/raffleid`  - closes the raffle, no more users will be allowed to join it, unless it's reopened

-`/raffle/raffleid` - raffles `raffleid` (only the user who created the raffle can do this, and the raffle must be closed and have more than 0 participants.
+`/raffle/raffleid/limit` - raffles `raffleid` (only the user who created the raffle can do this, and the raffle must be closed and have more than 0 participants.
-It picks a random winner or returns the winner if the raffle has already been raffled)
+It picks min(participants,limit) winners or returns the winner(s) if the raffle has already been raffled)

 `/raffle/join/raffleid` - user joins `raffleid` (the raffle must be opened)